meiosis97/Sincast/README.md

 # Query Bian etal.(2020) with Sincast

 This is the very first Sincast version\!
-A R package will be release soon\!
 Here I will give a very brief introduction to Sincast using the

 1. Query data from [Bian et
     al.(2020)](https://doi.org/10.1038/s41586-020-2316-7): **Deciphering